snap-research/MSRVTT-Personalization/README.md

 [Ming-Hsuan Yang](https://faculty.ucmerced.edu/mhyang/),
 [Sergey Tulyakov](http://www.stulyakov.com/)
 </br>
+*Computer Vision and Pattern Recognition (CVPR) 2025*

 [![arXiv](https://img.shields.io/badge/arXiv-2501.06187-b31b1b.svg)](https://arxiv.org/abs/2501.06187)
 [![Project Page](https://img.shields.io/badge/Project-Website-green)](https://snap-research.github.io/open-set-video-personalization)

+# Introduction
-In the paper, we introduce *MSRVTT-Personalization*, a new benchmark for the task of personalization.
+We present *MSRVTT-Personalization*, a new benchmark for the task of personalization.
 It aims at accurate subject fidelity assessment and supports various conditioning modes, including conditioning on face crops, single or multiple arbitrary subjects, and conditioning on foreground objects and background.

 We include the testing dataset and evaluation protocol in this repository.
 We show a test sample of *MSRVTT-Personalization* below:
 <table class="center">